anna-dor-plumsail/documents-docs/source/document-generation/common-docx-xlsx/formatters.rst

 hide-block-if
 ----

 :code:`hide-block-if(val)` - it can be used to conditionally hide blocks of a document.
 If a value in the tag is equal to a value of the parameter, it will be applied.
-This formatter works for repeatable sections such as list or table rows.
+This formatter works for repeatable sections such as list items or table rows.

 Examples
 ~~~~~~~~